Nomadness – The Hummingbird

 Glen (0459 343 828)

-My passion for travel I blame (or should I more correctly I am inspired by) my father!
+My passion for travel I blame on (or should I say am inspired by) my father!
 And I’ve told him that too.
 When he sees pictures of me in various corners of the world he just smiles and says to his girlfriend (of an impressive 83, ten years younger than his even more impressive 93) “I wonder where she got that from?”

 For as long as I can remember I’ve had the ‘travel bug’.
 And before that when I wasn’t old enough to decide, Dad did.
 He was a ‘nomad’, as was his father when folks back then didn’t even travel, at least not very far, far being places like Turkey from Denmark when they barely had cars.